MohamedMedina/El_Kollia/README.md

 # El Kollia
-This project is a way where Students and University Stuff can interact with each others This will contain:
+This is an android project through which Students and University Stuff can interact with each others.

+This will contain:

 1-easy way to connect professors with their students.